 If you’re overcharged for a transaction, or you didn’t get what you paid for, you can request a refund to your credit card.
 In some circumstances, you might also need to contact your credit card provider to get a refund.

-Here, we take a look at the type and timeline for credit card refunds, how they work and other factors to consider so that you can take the right steps to get your money back.
+Here, we take a look at the type and timeline for credit card refunds, how they work, and other factors to consider, so you can take the right steps to get your money back.

 Refund taking a while?
 Pay your bill anyway

-Credit card refunds usually take a few days to process, so don’t worry if you don’t see it on your account statement immediately.
+A credit card refund usually takes a few days to process, so don’t worry if you don’t see it on your account statement immediately.
 If you receive a bill during this period, pay the balance anyway.
-Doing this prevents you from accruing interest and will result in a credit to your account.
+Doing this prevents you from accruing interest and results in a credit to your account.
 If you are worried that the refund isn’t being processed, you can call the bank.